-A Type Approval Basis (TAB) shall be evolved by the Main Contractor in consultation with CEMILAC based on the airborne store specification and applicable Airworthiness Certification Criteria.
-The TAB shall include the Acceptable Means of Compliance.
+A Type Approval Basis (TAB) shall be evolved by the Main Contractor in consultation with CEMILAC based on the Airborne Store specification and applicable Airworthiness

+Certification Criteria.
+The TAB shall also include the Acceptable Means of Compliance for every requirement.
 TAB shall be evolved for all types of Airborne Stores.